vbaconnet-ledger/developer-portal/_docs/platform-app/howto/broadcast.md

 As you can see, you need the `accountId` and the `signedTransaction`.

 ## Account Id
-To get the `accountID`, you have two options.
+To get the `accountId`, you have two options.
 You can either use the `listAccounts` or the `requestAccount` functions.

 ### List account
 List the accounts added by the user on Ledger Live.